fpvandoorn/Dagstuhl-tables/README.md

     * This 2-design is equivalently characterized as the [Steiner System](https://en.wikipedia.org/wiki/Steiner_system) `S(2,k,n)`.
   * `J`: In [RBIBD5](http://ajc.maths.uq.edu.au/pdf/15/ajc-v15-p177.pdf) it is shown that a `(n,5,1)`-RBIBD exists for all `n ≡ 5 mod 20`, except possibly for `n` in `{45, 185, 225, 345, 465, 645}`.
 * A `(K,λ)`-RGDD (resolvable group divisible design) is a generalization, where the participants are partitioned in groups, and every pair of participants from two different groups meet exactly `λ` times and every pair of distinct participants from the same group never meet.
 The table sizes must all be in the set `K`.
-  * Dagstuhl's Happy diner problem is asks to find a `({1,...,k},1)`-GDD but where participants can meet each other multiple times.
+  * Dagstuhl's Happy diner problem asks to find a `({1,...,k},1)`-GDD but where participants can meet each other multiple times.
   * Many solutions to `(K,1)`-RGDDs will give solutions to Dagstuhl's Happy Diner problem.
     * If all groups have size 1, then the solution is immediate.
     * If all groups are size `≤ k` then we get an solution by adding 1 day where all participants meet everyone in their group.